-In this partial-judged problem, you are to implement a class polynomial
+In this partial-judged problem, you are to implement a class polynomial which supports the following basic operation:

-has two properties: an integer degree and an array coefficients.
-For the purpose of simplify the constructor and destructor, we use std::array<>
+istream (for instance, cin is an object of istream)ostream (for instance, cout is an object of ostream)A polynomial has two properties: an integer degree and an array coefficients.
+For the purpose of simplify the constructor and destructor, we use std::array<> which appeared since C++11 rather than the conventional C-style array.
+You can use it as is.

-, it had been almost done for you and you only need to implement a method to complete the operator.
+Due to it is a bit tricky to overload the operator>> with istream, it had been almost done for you and you only need to implement a method to complete the operator.

-cautiously before you start.
+Check function.h cautiously before you start.

 There are several testcases, each of which contains two lines of polynomials \(A(x), B(x)\) and a black line.
 For each line of polynomial, it is started by an interger \(d\) indicating the degree of the polynomial, followed by \(d+1\) intergers which are the coeffcients in the descending order.

 The degree won't exceed \(10^5\).
-(It's defined as N in function.h
+(It's defined as N in function.h.)

 It's guranteed that the polynomial is valid, i.e., the leading coefficient is not zero.